erickdelgadillo/ocelotl/README.md

 Keep changes focused, preserve role idempotence, and update the documentation whenever the workstation profile or supported platform changes.

+## Continuous integration

+Pull requests and changes to `main` are automatically validated with GitHub Actions.

+The CI currently runs:

+- `ansible-playbook --syntax-check`
+- `ansible-lint`

+This helps keep the workstation playbook syntactically valid and enforces consistent Ansible practices before changes reach `main`.

 ## Roadmap